vuckovic-lab/energy_densities/ex_exact/README.md

 - **ex_ref_eval**

-    Exact evaluation of the exchange energy directly from the density matrix.
+    Exact evaluation of the exchange energy in PySCF.

         Input:
         mf  : Kernel of a RKS/RHF-Calculation